The article does not include a DHF template, but recommendations for format and content of a design history file are provided.

 Regulatory Requirements for a Design History File (DHF)

 The requirements for a design history file (DHF) are found in 21 CFR 820.30j: “Each manufacturer shall establish and maintain a DHF for each type of device.
 The DHF shall contain or reference the records necessary to demonstrate that the design was developed in accordance with the approved design plan and the requirements of this part.“ There is also a definition for a DHF found in 21 CFR 820.3(e), “Design history file (DHF ) means a compilation of records which describes the design history of a finished device.”
 The FDA provided an official interpretation of this requirement in the preamble when the QSR was published in 1996.
 That discussion of the requirement indicated that the DHF is intended to be a repository of the records required to demonstrate compliance with your design plan and your design control procedures.
 The discussion also indicates that the same DHF may be used for minor variations of a device such as size differences.
-Most manufacturers will organize the DHF in a binder and organize the binder chronologically to match a design project plan.
+Most manufacturers will organize the DHF in a binder and organize the binder chronologically to match a design project plan, however, most do not create a DHF template.
 Meeting minutes from each design meeting are typically included as an appendix to the DHF, while reviewed and approved documents such as the design plan, design inputs, design outputs and records of design reviews typically comprise the bulk of the DHF.
 Manufacturers also typically will conduct an internal auditor of active DHF binders in order to ensure that design projects are following the approved design plans.

 Why a DHF Template Doesn’t Make Sense